 Start primary school

-If you're moving into Leeds or want to change schools in Leeds, you need to make a school transfer – often called an in-year application.
+If you are moving into Leeds or want to change schools in Leeds, you need to make a school transfer – often called an in-year application.

 How to apply for an in-year place

-If you have moved house, please upload evidence of the house move with the online application.
+If you have moved house, please submit evidence of the house move at the same time you make your online application.
 You can find out what you need to provide on the above website.

 If we cannot offer you a place, we will